-Cleon applies his commercial nous, robust legal analysis and strong advocacy skills to each of his cases in order to achieve the best possible outcome for his clients.
+Cleon applies his commercial nous, robust legal analysis and effective advocacy skills to each of his cases in order to achieve the best possible outcome for his clients.
 He regularly appears as sole and junior counsel in high-value and complex disputes in the High Court, the Court of Appeal and a variety of Tribunals.
 He also undertakes pleading and advisory work.

 Cleon undertakes pleading and advisory work and represents clients in all types of commercial cases, from simple contractual disputes to high-value complex multi-party litigation with an international dimension.

-He has particular experience of banking & financial services, fraud and professional negligence claims, as well as applications for interim relief including freezing orders, search orders and general matters relating to disclosure and legal professional privilege.
+He has particular experience of banking & financial services, fraud and professional negligence claims, as well as applications for interim relief including injunctions, freezing orders, search orders and general matters relating to disclosure and legal professional privilege.

 Cleon accepts instructions in all types of commercial cases, including: